PedroAzpurua/pandaschallenege/README.md

 ## PyCity

+Conclussions
+  More people seem to go to govenrment schools than independent schools.
+  The students of govenrment schools on average seem to have a lower passing of both units.

 Attacehd are the activities for this week's cubmission working with Pandas to achieve a range of objectives.

 # Objective 1 --> Local Gov Summary